 Bankruptcy §341 Meeting of Creditors

 The §341 meeting of creditors stems from the statutory code section 11 U.S.C.
 341. This section requires a hearing for the trustee to examine the debtor.
 This is the only required formal hearing the debtor must attend.
 The hearing is held at 501 I Street Sacramento, California 95814.
 All of the hearings are on the 7th floor and either in room 7-A, 7-B, or 7-C. The room is relatively small with chairs for about 50 people.
 There are typically 10-15 cases scheduled for every hour and each bankruptcy case last about 5 minutes.
+Its rare that any actual creditor will attend the hearing.
 The 341 hearing is discussed in more detail along with sample questions on the blog post: Questions to Expect at 341 Meeting of Creditors.

 (a) Within a reasonable time after the order for relief in a case under this title, the United States trustee shall convene and preside at a meeting of creditors.

 (b) The United States trustee may convene a meeting of any equity security holders.